 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant areas requiring management estimates include the fair value of gifts-in kind, and provision for accrued liabilities.
+Areas requiring management estimates include the fair value of gifts-in kind, and valuation of alternative investments.
 Actual results could differ from those estimates.